-- 3.6 A record of achievement will be issued to candidates indicating the grade achieved.
-Once all units are completed, a final result will be issued.
-Results for candidates will be issued to APPs within eight week from receipt of completed scripts. - 3.7 Examination results are issued by WSET Awards as follows: - WSET Awards will issue an all-candidate grade list to the APP so that they can communicate results to their candidates.
-This grade list will be issued within eight weeks of the receipt of completed scripts by WSET Awards. - Subsequently, WSET Awards posts candidates' record of achievement letters and certificates to APPs, who are responsible for forwarding these documents to their candidates.
+- 3.6 While WSET Awards would not normally make changes to grade algorithms or thresholds there may be circumstances in which it is necessary to do so to secure the maintenance of standards over time. - 3.7 A record of achievement will be issued to candidates indicating the grade achieved.
+Once all units are completed, a final result will be issued. - 3.8 Examination results are issued by WSET Awards as follows: - WSET Awards will issue an all-candidate grade list to the APP so that they can communicate results to their candidates. - Subsequently, WSET Awards posts candidates' record of achievement letters and certificates to APPs, who are responsible for forwarding these documents to their candidates.